tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 ##Overview
 This tutorial covers smart pointers from the
 [boost library](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/smart_ptr.htm).
-Smart pointers are useful becuase they help with memory managment, helping to eliminate memory leaks.
+Smart pointers are useful becuase they help with memory managment, helping eliminate memory leaks.
 They manage themselves, automatically deleting themselves when they are no longer needed.
 In this tutorial we will focus on `scoped_ptr` and `shared_ptr`.
 We'll begin with *why* and *where* you want to use smart pointers, and discuss some things to know before using them.
-Then we'll jumps into the details of *scoped pointers*, followed by *shared pointers*, and briefly brush over the remaining smart pointers in the *boost library*.
+Then we'll jump into the details of *scoped pointers*, followed by *shared pointers*, and briefly touch upon the remaining smart pointers in the *boost library*.
-To wrap it up we'll take a look at a C++ coding example that uses some of what's covered.
+To wrap it up we'll take a look at a C++ coding example that uses some of what was covered.

 ##Intro (Are You Ready Kids?!
 Aye Aye Captain!)
 Finally!
 [Patrick Star](http://spongebob.wikia.com/wiki/Patrick_Star) finished his big programming project and it seems to work perfectly!